SPIA in N.J. logo

 Garden State Fellowship

 SPIA will select up to three fellows who will put their training to work at the frontier of policy making, building on their skills of social science research and effective writing while developing experience in policy advocacy, organizing, and implementation within a given policy domain.

-Fellows will develop and hone their expertise while advancing sustainability, expanding opportunity, and boosting equity and inclusion consistent with racial and economic justice and human dignity.
+Applicants will indicate their preference among policy areas: housing, health, climate, education, criminal justice, immigration, economic justice, and the economy.
 Fellows will be selected by a competitive process.
 A committee of public servants, policy experts, change-makers, and scholars will review applications.
-Final employment decisions will be made by the nonprofit.
+Final employment decisions will be made by the nonprofit or agency.

 Eligibility